The first-year "Money Talks" seminar on Budgeting was Wednesday, October 8th. You may view or download the PowerPoint presentation here.

-Beginning this year, student loans will be “fixed-variable,” meaning that each year students will receive a new rate, but then the rate is fixed for the life of that loan.
+Student loan rates are now “fixed-variable,” meaning that each year students will receive a new rate, but then the rate is fixed for the life of that loan.
 The student loan interest rate for new loans each year will be determined by the market and calculated as the 10-year treasury note plus a margin.
-So your 2013-14 loans will have one fixed rate, your 2014-15 loans will have a different fixed rate, your 2015-16 loans will have a different fixed rate, etc.
+So your 2014-15 loans will have a fixed rate, your 2015-16 loans will have a different fixed rate, etc.

 Each year, we will email you the new interest rates for the upcoming year’s loans, and will post the rates on our website.
-Since interest rates are currently very low, your federal loans in future years may have rates higher than this year’s.
-However, Congress has set a cap on how high the interest rates on student loans can go.
+Congress has set a cap on how high the interest rates on student loans can go.
 The federal unsubsidized loans are capped at 9.5%, and the federal Graduate PLUS loans are capped at 10.5%, so your new loans in future years cannot be higher than those rates.
-We do not expect rates to increase that dramatically in the next couple of years, but be aware that they may increase.

 As always, if you have any questions, please contact your counselor.